Long Term Disability Benefits/ERISA

 ERISA is a complicated law and many rules govern the disability application process—from strict deadlines to what evidence is allowed during the appeal.
 It’s wise to rely on skilled attorneys with extensive knowledge of this complex area of the law.
 At Andalman & Flynn, our seasoned attorneys are equipped to guide you throughout the entire process.

-How can you qualify for long-term disability insurance?
+How do I qualify for long term disability insurance?

 - The immune system